dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 ---
 title: dart pub token
-description: Manage authentication tokens for hosted pub repositories.
+description: Manage authentication tokens for package repositories.
 ---

 _pub_ _token_ is one of the subcommands of the [pub command](/tools/pub/cmd).